 - Federal: United States District Court of California, Northern District, Central District, and Ninth Circuit Court of Appeals

-Jim Rusk is an associate with the Land Use and Natural Resources practice group in the firm’s San Francisco office.
+Jim Rusk is a partner with the Land Use and Natural Resources practice group in the firm’s San Francisco office.
 He specializes in project permitting, compliance and litigation involving endangered species, wetlands and water quality, and related environmental review requirements.

 Areas of Practice